 Mentioned above are tactics that worked for us in most cases.
 Of course, for some ideas, markets, and target audiences you might have to go with another approach.
 Always adapt the approach and tactics you are taking to the market and target audience.

-If you find this article interesting and think you would like to adopt the same approach and test out your idea, head over to our “How to validate a business idea” article and get access to our Proof of concept (POC) checklist to get you started.
+If you find this article interesting and think you would like to adopt the same idea validation approach and test out your idea, head over to our “How to validate a business idea” article and get access to our Proof of concept (POC) checklist to get you started.

 Like what you’ve read?
 Check out our open positions and join the Martian team!See openings